grafana/agent/docs/sources/flow/reference/components/loki.write.md

 ### Send log entries to Grafana Cloud

-You can create a `loki.write` component that sends your log entries to a hosted endpoint, for example Grafana Cloud.
-The username and password are injected through environment variables.
+You can create a `loki.write` component that sends your log entries Grafana Cloud.
+The Loki username and Grafana Cloud API Key are injected in this example through environment variables.

 ```river
 loki.write "default" {